Most Famous Hotels Southern California

 Madonna Inn

 This spot is one of our favorite famous hotels in Southern California, known for its rich history and iconic charm.
 Situated halfway between Los Angeles and San Francisco, Madonna Inn is a fashion statement in its own league.
-Cottage core comes to mind on this 1,000-acre estate, where rock from the surrounding area was used in the construction of the inn in the early ‘50s.
-You can’t miss the hand-carved marble balustrade in the Gold Rush dining room or the wood carvings on the doors, beams and railings.
+Cottage core comes to mind on this 1,000-acre estate, where rock from the surrounding area was used in the construction of the inn in the early ā€˜50s.
+You canā€™t miss the hand-carved marble balustrade in the Gold Rush dining room or the wood carvings on the doors, beams and railings.
 Large etched glass windows were custom-made for the inn, now living on in the cafe.

-Each of the 110 rooms is uniquely decorated—think rock rooms and fireplaces, waterfall showers and European fixtures throughout.
-There’s a heated pool and two jetted whirlpools on the terrace and signature hot pink athletic courts for tennis, basketball and pickleball.
-The eccentric stylings of Madonna Inn are the reason it is an icon on the Central Coast of California, and there’s no other way to truly feel its magnificence than to experience it firsthand.
+Each of the 110 rooms is uniquely decoratedā€”think rock rooms and fireplaces, waterfall showers and European fixtures throughout.
+Thereā€™s a heated pool on the terrace, plus two jetted whirlpools for the perfect mix of relaxation and luxury.
+The signature hot pink courts set the scene for tennis, basketball, and pickleball with a playful twist.
+The eccentric stylings of Madonna Inn make it a true Central Coast icon.
+No photo or story can capture its full magic.
+The only way to truly understand its magnificence is to experience it for yourself.

 Location: San Luis Obispo